obj12/mathematics-group/README.md

 # mathematics-group
-it's a cooperation gourp of mathematical modeling.
+it's a cooperation gourp of mathematical modeling.fjsdguifyeqoriywegiopgo